doug-h-rice/MK14_java/README.md

-# MK14_java
+and MK-14# MK14_java
 java Science of Cambridge MK-14 port

 MK14 emulator ported to Java
 Doug Rice 2018	13/05/2018

 Status:

 Does not run in real time yet

-	Does not run Babbage.hex correctly.
+Does not run Karen Ortons Babbage.hex correctly yet.

-I brought one when they came out in about 1976 or 1977.
+I brought a real MK-14 when they came out in about 1976 or 1977.
 I had to wait all summer holidays for delivery.

 Paul Robson wrote an emulator for DOS in 1998.

 The CPU.java is a port from his CPU.C.
 The JMP bug has been fixed.

 Rom.java has both versions of the Monitor

+AnimateMK14 started as Animate.java, which is worth understanding.

 References:
 	http://www.java2s.com/Code/Java/2D-Graphics-GUI/HowtocreateAnimationPaintandthread.htm